sshatl/real_world_sales_data_cleaning/README.md

 - Primary product category: laptops
 - Additional records: accessories, refunds, miscellaneous operations
 - Currency: UAH (with derived USD values)

-Raw data is not included in the repository due to privacy considerations.

 ---